SATAY-LL/LaanLab-SATAY-DataAnalysis/README.md

 Issues and questions about codes can be published in the Issues tab.

 ## Docs
-Files with detailed notes about analysis, datafiles and software (including an installation guide).
+Files with detailed notes about analysis, datafiles, software and workflows (including an installation guide).

 ## Data files
 Currently the following data files are present: